 In this lesson, we shall learn how to write Visual Basic 2017 code that involves decision making.
 For example, we can write a program that can instruct the computer to perform a certain task until a certain condition is met.
 To write the code that involves decision making, we can use the conditional operators and the logical operators together with the If..Then...Else keywords.

 Conditional operators resemble mathematical operators.
-These operators allow a Visual Basic 2015 program to compare data values and then decide what actions to be taken.
-They are also known as numerical comparison operators which are used to compare two values to see whether they are equal or one value is greater or less than the other value.
+These operators allow a Visual Basic 2017 program to compare data values and then decide what actions to be taken.
+They are also known as numerical comparison operators.
+They are used to compare two values to see whether they are equal, one value is greater than the other value or one value is less than the other value.
 The comparison will return a true or false result.
 These operators are shown in Table 13.1

 |>=||Equal to or Greater than|

 |<>||Not equal to|